matrix-org/matrix-spec-proposals/proposals/3963-oblivious-matrix-over-https.md

   could present unknown security risks however, by introducing additional logged fingerprintable entropy to incoming Oblivious MoH connections.

-To decrypt the header, the server first decrypts the starting 512 bit block of the encrypted blob using every ephemeral private key it currently recognizes.
-The blob is considered valid if all of the following are true of the plaintext:
+To decrypt the header, the server uses the first byte `0x01` as `PL`, and attempts to decrypt bits from range `9` to `392` + `PL` sequentially using every ephemeral RSA private key it currently recognizes.
+The header is considered valid if all bits in the plaintext from `392` to `392` + `PL` are zero bits.
- * All bits, starting from `0x003`, of length given by value `0x001`, are `0x00`;
- * The byte at `0x003` + bit offset from value `0x001` is `0x01`;
- * All bits, starting from `0x03E` + value `0x001`, of length given by value `0x002`,  are `0x00`.

-The server then decrypts the header of length 482 + value `0x001` + value `0x002` bits, and attempts to decrypt the payload appended after the header length, using PIV+Nonce (PIV with Nonce appended) as Initialization Vector and K as key for AES-256 GCM.
+The server then attempts to decrypt the payload appended after the header length, using PIV + Nonce (PIV with Nonce appended) as Initialization Vector and K as key for AES-256 GCM.

 If the payload is valid JSON, the server processes it as requested.

-When the server encrypts its response to be forwarded back to the client, it uses the same header format, with the following changes:
+When the server encrypts its response to be forwarded back to the client, it encrypts the payload using AES-GCM.
- * PIV is substituted by the `response_nonce` requested by the client,
+ * `PIV` is substituted by the `response_nonce` requested by the client,
- * K is substituted by the `response_key` requested by the client.
+ * `K` is substituted by the `K` used in the request header.

+Note that the server does not use a header in its encrypted response.

-The client thus decrypts the encrypted blob response from the server similarly to before, using the `response_nonce` and `response_key` that it generated when creating the initial JSON container.
+The client thus decrypts the encrypted blob response from the server similarly to before, using the `response_nonce` and `K` that it generated when creating the initial JSON container.

 ## Security Considerations